Nicc12/Nicc12/README.md

 ---
 ## A Bit About Me
-* Enjoy Anime (I have been caught up with one piece since 2021, yes even the manga)
+* I enjoy Anime (I have been caught up with one piece since 2021, yes even the manga)
 * I have two cats
 * I enjoy build projects with data, utilizing information to make a difference